KatherineMichel/church-website-and-marketing-on-a-budget/new_marketing_strategy.md

 ## Budget

+## Goals and Measurable Objectives Chart

+[United Methodist Communications](http://www.umcom.org) suggests using a Goals and Measurable Objectives Chart as part of the [Evaluation Step](http://www.umcom.org/learn/evaluation-adjustment-resources) of its [Marketing Audit](http://www.umcom.org/learn/market-your-church-getting-started).

+United Methodist Goals and Measurable Objectives example chart

 ## New Sanctuary Equipment
 As part of the church's revitalization effort, in addition to the new website, a generous donation was made by an anonymous donor to purchase new, large flat-screen televisions and a laptop for the church sanctuary, to be used to play contemporary videos and music, and to project the words of the hymns.